 4) Once you have completed these steps, the next step involves you contacting me (i.e. the Presidential Appointee to the Grade Appeals and Academic Grievance (GAAG) Committee) regarding moving forward with filing a formal petition.
 I can advise you on the strength of your case and provide you with additional details about filing an appeal.

 5) Following making contact with me again, if you decide to pursue filing a petition to have your case heard, then you will need to fill out the petition form.
-As part of your filing, you will be asked to attach a Statement of Grievance and any additional any materials (e.g., the course syllabus, copies of emails; copies of relevant exams and/or assignments; a copy of the Academic Dishonesty Report where relevant) which help clarify or support the points you make in your statement.
+As part of your filing, you will be asked to attach a Statemen of Grievance and any additional any materials (e.g., the course syllabus, copies of emails; copies of relevant exams and/or assignments; a copy of the Academic Dishonesty Report where relevant) which help clarify or support the points you make in your statement.
 For your Statement of Grievance, be sure to describe the specific basis on which you are filing your petition (i.e., see points a-g on pgs.
 1-2, of the GAAG document here to read more about what constitutes "unfair").
-Also, since your case would be submitted for consideration following the above-stated deadline, you should make sure that you indicate in your petition why you did not submit your petition before/by the deadline.
+Also, if you are submitting a petition for a course after above-stated deadline, you should make sure that you indicate in your petition why you did not submit your petition before/by then.

-6) After you have attached your Statement of Grievance and supporting materials to the two-page petition form and you have submitted it, you need to send an email to the Presidential Appointee (P.A.; Dr. Erica Wildy) of the GAAG Committee at grade.appeal@csueastbay.edu letting her know that you have completed this form.
+6) After you have finished filling out the the petition form and have submitted it, your next step is to send an email to the Presidential Appointee (P.A.; Dr. Erica Wildy) of the GAAG Committee at gradeappeal@csueastbay.edu and let her know that you have submitted this material.

-9) Next, the Presidential Appointee for the GAAG committee contacts the instructor of the course in question and provides them with your case file and an opportunity to submit a response.
-They will have ten "academic" days (i.e., does not include weekend days).
+8) Next, the Presidential Appointee for the GAAG Committee contacts the instructor of the course in question and provides them with your case file and an opportunity to submit a response.
+They will have ten "academic" days (i.e., does not include weekend days, holidays, or period in between academic terms).

-12) If the GAAG Committee decides that your case should not be forwarded to a hearing panel, then the faculty member's decision stays in place and that is where things end.
-However, if they decide to forward your case to a hearing panel, then your case will be heard by a new, smaller group of individuals referred to as the Hearing Panel:
+If the GAAG Committee decides that your case should not be granted a hearing, then the faculty member's decision stays in place and that is where things end.
+However, if they decide to forward your case to a hearing panel, then your case will be heard by a new, smaller group of individuals referred to as the Hearing Panel.

 - consider your case more in depth;